XGovFormBuilder/x-gov-form-community/2021-GDS-discovery.md

 In the three years from then until August 2020, government departments invested in solving these problems themselves, so GDS wanted to facilitate conversations about the emerging duplication of effort, and [launched this cross-government form building community](https://technology.blog.gov.uk/2020/08/12/join-the-cross-government-form-building-community/). 🚀

-GDS is currently looking the extent to which those problems remain unsolved.
+GDS is currently looking at the extent to which those problems remain unsolved.
 A lot has happened in three and a half years.
 This discovery will help GDS decide whether there is value in further investment. 🤷🏻‍♂️

 ## Who is on the team